BASE jumping: Comparison with skydiving

-BASE jumps generally entail slower airspeeds than typical skydives (due to the limited altitude), a BASE jumper does not always reach terminal velocity.
+BASE jumps generally entail slower airspeeds than typical skydives (due to the limited altitude); a BASE jumper does not always reach terminal velocity.
 Skydivers use the airflow to stabilize their position.
 BASE jumpers, falling at lower speeds, have less aerodynamic control.
 The attitude of the body at the moment of jumping determines the stability of flight in the first few seconds, before sufficient airspeed has built up to enable aerodynamic stability.
 On low BASE jumps, parachute deployment takes place during this early phase of flight.
 If the parachute is deployed while the jumper is unstable, there is a high risk of entanglement or malfunction.
 The jumper may also not be facing the right direction.
 Such an off-heading opening is not as problematic in skydiving, but an off-heading opening that results in object strike has caused many serious injuries and deaths in BASE jumping.

 BASE jumps are more hazardous than skydives primarily due to proximity to the object serving as the jump platform.
 BASE jumping frequently occurs in mountainous terrain, often having much smaller areas in which to land in comparison to a typical skydiving dropzone.
 BASE jumping is significantly more dangerous than similar sports such as skydiving from aircraft.

 Legality

 BASE jumping is generally not illegal in most places.
 However, in some cases such as building and antenna jumps, jumping is often done covertly without the permission of owners, which can lead to charges such as trespassing.
 In some jurisdictions it may be permissible to use land until specifically told not to.
 The Perrine Bridge in Twin Falls, Idaho, is an example of a man-made structure in the United States where BASE jumping is allowed year-round without a permit.

-In U.S. National Parks, BASE jumping is generally prohibited, unless special permission is given.
-Other U.S. public land, including land controlled by the Bureau of Land Management, does not ban air delivery, and there are numerous jumpable objects on BLM land.
+In U.S. National Parks, BASE jumping is allowed pursuant to the terms of a special use permit.
+There is no record of the U.S. National Parks granting a permit for BASE jumping, with the sole exception of a permit granted for the annual Bridge Day event in New River Gorge National Park.
+Other U.S. public land, including land controlled by the Bureau of Land Management, does not ban BASE jumping, and there are numerous jumpable objects on BLM land.

 The legal position is different at other sites and in other countries.
 For example, in Norway's Lysefjord (from the mountain Kjerag), BASE jumpers are made welcome.
 Many sites in the European Alps, near Chamonix and on the Eiger, are also open to jumpers.
 Some other Norwegian places, like the Troll Wall, are banned because of dangerous rescue missions in the past.
 In Austria, jumping from mountain cliffs is generally allowed, whereas the use of bridges (such as the Europabruecke near Innsbruck, Tirol) or dams is generally prohibited.
 Australia has some of the toughest stances on BASE jumping: it specifically bans BASE jumping from certain objects, such as the Sydney Harbour Bridge.